-Trygve Lie and the other "impartial" leads of the United Nations.
-One passage of petition declared, "We Negro petitioners have noted with peculiar horror that genocidal doctrines and actions of the American can white supremacists have already be exported to the coloured people of Asia I solemnly warn that a nation which practi genocide against its own nationals may not be long deterred, if it has the power, from general elsewhere.
-White supremacy at home mile for coloured massacres abroad.
-Both reve contempt for human life in a coloured Jellied gasoline in Korea and the lynchi faggot at home are connected in more will than that both result in death by fire.
-I lyncher and the atom bomber are related
+Trygve Lie and the other "impartial" leaders of the United Nations.
+One passage of the petition declared, "We Negro petitioners.... have noted with peculiar horror that the genocidal doctrines and actions of the American white supremacists have already been exported to the coloured people of Asia.
+We solemnly warn that a nation which practises genocide against its own nationals may not be long deterred, if it has the power, from genocide elsewhere.
+White supremacy at home makes for coloured massacres abroad.
+Both reveal contempt for human life in a coloured skin.
+Jellied gasoline in Korea and the lyncher's faggot at home are connected in more ways than that both result in death by fire.
+The lyncher and the atom bomber are related."